 I am Fiona Wallace - a retired educator who worked in the industry training sector, the secondary school sector and latterly the FE sector.
-Over the years, I have taught Horticulture, English to Higher level and then Communication, predominantly communication skills for sports coaches.
+Over the years, I have taught Horticulture, English to Higher level and Communication - predominantly communication skills for wannabe sports coaches.

 I have dabbled in Photography since about 1997, using a Pentax film camera initially before moving on to digital in and around 2003.
-I have used Olympus gear since then and I now have two OM-1 bodies which I use for my main interests of wildlife and sports.
-I retained an EM Mark II when I traded up to the OM-1s and I use it as a travel camera for when I don't have either the space or the need for the OM-1 and larger lenses.
+I have used Olympus gear since then and I curently use OM-1s for my main interests of wildlife and sports.
+I have also traded in an older EM Mark II against an EM5 Mk3 which is used for Street/Documentary images and as a travel camera for when I don't have either the space or the need for the OM-1 and larger lenses.

 I recently spent the dogs' inheritance on the Olympus 150-400 lens and am loving it.
 My go-to lens, however, remains my 40-150 which is a terrifically versatile lens.